IoTCard/IoTOS/README.en.md

 ## 1.1 Introduction

-IoTOS is an open source IoTCard (IoT card management) system based on SpringBoot, Vue, Mybatis, RabbitMq, Mysql, and Redis.
-It is a comprehensive solution for enterprise private domain management and operation.
+IoTOS is an open source IoTCard (IoT card management) system based on SpringBoot, Vue, Mybatis, RabbitMq, Mysql, and Redis, and is a comprehensive solution for enterprise private domain management and operation.

-Based on the open capabilities of multiple IoT management system APIs (such as China Mobile oneLink and other subsequent access APIs), IoTOS not only integrates powerful upstream API management and basic data synchronization algorithm functions, but also provides multi-language internationalization solutions.
-And through flexible and efficient data operation modules such as efficient and flexible synchronization algorithms and system architecture business separation, a strong link between the enterprise and the upstream can be established, so as to further help enterprises improve the operational efficiency of the Internet of Things card through diversified management and operation solutions, and strengthen Operational capacity, and expand the profitability of the department.
+Based on the open capabilities of multiple Internet of Things APIs (such as: China Mobile oneLink, etc.), IoTOS integrates upstream API data synchronization algorithms to provide international solutions.
+Through multi-terminal system platform, extreme synchronization algorithm, system architecture business separation, flexible and efficient data operation module, enterprises can establish a strong link with the upstream;
+Further diversify management and operations, improve the efficiency of IoT card operations, strengthen operational capabilities, and expand profitable space.

-At present, it is mainly used in the field of IoT card service industry.
+At present, it is mainly used in the Internet of Things communication service industry.

 ## 1.2 Capabilities

-IoTOS-IoTCard is based on the comprehensive business management of multiple upstream API interfaces of the Internet of Things, follows the process of efficient data synchronization and maintenance operation, then establishes system package distribution for tariff marketing, and finally creates value again in the process of marketing, operation and other service provision.

 The whole system is temporarily divided into five modules: